Trent University

 Excavations will focus on a historical dwelling on the Trent University campus in Peterborough, Ontario.
 The dwelling was a nineteenth-century homestead and contains architectural details and material culture associated with this period of settler history in Ontario.
 Work at the site will focus on identifying the structural layout and household use of space.

-This is a non-residential field school; however, summer accommodations are available on the Trent University campus for additional cost (please see https://www.trentu.ca/conferences/summer-guest-accommodations).
+This is a non-residential field school; however, summer accommodations are available on the Trent University campus for additional cost.
 Students should be aware that most food services are not available at Trent over the summer, but there are kitchens in the residence that the students can use, along with many take-out/delivery restaurant options nearby.

-This year the course will run Monday to Friday in the in the summer academic term from Monday 1 May to Friday 26 May (inclusive).
+This year the course will run Monday to Friday in the in the summer academic term, beginning on TBA and ending on TBA, 2026.
 It will consist of a four-week-long excavation period, in which laboratory and excavation procedures will be taught.

 Application Procedures

 There is a $250 CDN course fee in addition to tuition to cover equipment costs and supplies used during the course.
-You will be asked to submit this fee (cheque payable to Trent University Department of Anthropology) upon notification of your acceptance into the field school.
+This fee will be charged to your student account upon notification of your acceptance into the field school.

 For Further Information